Nergon123/Okabe_Phone/README.md

 ## Contact

-If you any question you can ask it via
+If you any question you can ask them via
 - Issues
 - [E-Mail](mailto:enderman3025@gmail.com?subject=[OkabePhone]%20I%20have%20a%20question)
 - [My personal discord server](https://discord.gg/XWEscuUzG8)